Writer-Director Jürgen Vsych (pronounced “Yurgen VY-zick” - rhymes with “Isaac”)

 Jürgen is the author of , a novel about piracy on the eve of the American Revolution.
 She lives on a schooner, sailing the Seven Seas and the Hudson, Mississippi, Potomac, and Delaware.

-Jürgen’s favorite directors are John Huston, David Lean, Ingmar Bergman, Michael Curtiz, Akira Kurosawa, Buster Keaton, and Stanley Kramer.
-Favorite films include Lawrence of Arabia, Bridge on the River Kwai, Master and Commander, Tunes of Glory, The Third Man, The Maltese Falcon, The Snake Pit, Ridicule, La Grande Illusion, The Thin Man, The Adventures of Robin Hood, My Man Godfrey, Jaws, The Right Stuff, Seven Samurai, Last of the Mohicans, Gladiator, All That Jazz, and Casablanca.
+Jürgen’s favorite directors are John Huston, David Lean, Ingmar Bergman, Michael Curtiz, Akira Kurosawa, Buster Keaton, and William Wyler.
+Favorite films include Lawrence of Arabia, Bridge on the River Kwai, Master and Commander, Tunes of Glory, The Third Man, The Maltese Falcon, The Snake Pit, Ridicule, La Grande Illusion, The Thin Man, The Adventures of Robin Hood, My Man Godfrey, Jaws, The Right Stuff, Seven Samurai, The Last of the Mohicans, All That Jazz, Dodsworth, and Casablanca.